Argentina's Fernandez recovering well after surgery

 She is the latest of several left-leaning Latin American leaders to have cancer.
 Venezuelan President Hugo Chavez, who underwent chemotherapy last year, speculated after the Fernandez diagnosis that the U.S. "empire" may have developed a way to give the illness to its political rivals.

-Paraguayan President Fernando Lugo's lymphatic cancer is in remission and former Brazilian leader Luiz Inacio Lula da Silva is being successfully treated for a tumor on his larynx.
+Paraguayan President Fernando Lugo's lymphatic cancer is in remission and former Brazilian leader Luiz Inacio Lula da Silva is being successfully treated for a tumour on his larynx.

 Fernandez is a talented orator fond of glamorous clothes, high heels and make-up.
 She still wears black to mourn Kirchner.